dckc/finquick/README.rst

 - `$venv/bin/python setup.py develop` to install dependencies
   in your development environment.

-- `$venv/bin/populate_finjax development.ini` to initialize
+- `$venv/bin/populate_finquick development.ini` to initialize
   the database. *I think this is not quite right.*

 - `$venv/bin/pserve development.ini` to start the server;
   it prints a web address at start-up; point your browser there.

-**Note Well** I recommend using `--no-site-packages` when you set up a virual environment for finjax development, because zope.sqlalchemy seems to interact poorly with something otherwise, leading to the dreaded `ImportError: No module named sqlalchemy`.
+**Note Well** I recommend using `--no-site-packages` when you set up a virual environment for finquick development, because zope.sqlalchemy seems to interact poorly with something otherwise, leading to the dreaded `ImportError: No module named sqlalchemy`.